Granite sliding on granite: friction, wear rates, surface topography, and the scale-dependence of rate-state effects: Results

 \subsubsection{Wear}

 We begin by corroborating the established result that the presence of gouge dramatically suppresses the further production of gouge in granite--granite contacts~\cite{Chester1986PAG, Mair1999JGR}.
-This contrasts with many other tribological systems in which third bodies typically promote continued wear and third-body renewal rather than to suppress it, e.g., standard solid--solid wear in metals and polymers~\cite{Godet1984W,Singer1998MRS}.

-For rocks, the standard interpretation is that once gouge is present it shields direct contact between the opposing surfaces, and shear is accommodated in the deformable granular layer rather than by continued comminution of intact asperities~\cite{Chester1986PAG, Mair1999JGR}.
-The dominant size of individual wear particles is of order 100~nm, although particles can reach sizes of up to $\approx 10~\upmu$m.
+The standard interpretation is that once gouge is present, it shields direct contact between the opposing surfaces, and shear is accommodated in the deformable granular layer rather than by continued comminution of intact asperities~\cite{Chester1986PAG, Mair1999JGR, Rathbun2013JGRSE}.
 A qualitative sketch of this shielding is shown in Fig.~\ref{fig:gouge}(a--b).
 The quantitative effect is analyzed in Fig. \ref{1distance.2wearmass.eps}: the cumulative wear mass increases steeply with sliding distance when debris is removed after each cycle (“1-run”), whereas the mean wear rate is strongly reduced when sliding proceeds through a pre-existing debris layer for 100 cycles before removal (“100-run”).
 A characteristic gouge cluster is shown in the inset of Fig.~\ref{fig:gouge}(c).

+The particles shown in Fig. 4(c) are from a 100-run.
+Most particles have diameters around $100 \ {\rm nm}$ but form clusters as indicated in the figure.
+We also observed larger particles with diameter $\sim 0.1-1 \ {\rm mm}$, in particular when using new surfaces.
+The big particles are most likely removed by brittle fracture, while the smaller particles may originate from a different process, maybe related to the formation of cold welded junctions, or from big particles trapped for some time at the sliding interface where they could break up into smaller fragments.
+While the particle may spend some time in the asperity contact regions, most of the particles after a 100-run accumulate at the turn-around edges of the sliding track.

 Analyzing the data shown in Fig. \ref{1distance.2wearmass.eps} quantitatively reveals that the wear rate for 1-runs is roughly 13 times higher than for 100-runs, which illustrates the protective effect of the accumulated gouge layer.
 In detail, one sliding cycle consists of 0.2~m forward and 0.2~m backward motion.
 We always first perform a sequence of six 1-runs, which is followed by a single 100-run, yielding a full sequence.